TobiasReifert/3DKenBurns/README.md

 ## Instructions
 ### 1. Calibration
-_This step is only necessary if you use your own stereo pictures and not the examples._
+_This step is only necessary if you use your own stereo pictures and not the provided examples._

 1. Shoot chessboard calibration images with your camera and save them to a folder on your PC.